 B. Continuing Pay.
 A permanent employee shall receive the appropriate percentage as outlined above of regular monthly salary during any period of compensable temporary disability not to exceed one year.
 Payment of continuing pay and/or temporary disability compensation shall be made in accordance with Part 2, Article 3 of the Workers' Compensation Laws of California.
-"Compensable temporary disability absence" for the purpose of this Section, is an absence due to work-connected disability which qualifies for temporary disability compensation as set forth in Part 2, Article 3 of the Workers' Compensation Laws of California.
+All continuing pay under the Workers' Compensation Program will be cleared through the County Administrator's Office, Risk Management Division.
+"Compensable temporary disability absence" for the purpose of this Section, is any absence due to work connected disability which qualifies for temporary disability compensation set forth in Part 2, Article 3 of the Workers' Compensation Laws of California.
 When any disability becomes medically permanent and stationary and/or reaches maximum medical improvement, the salary provided by this Section shall terminate.
 No charge shall be made against sick leave or vacation for these salary payments.
 Sick leave and vacation rights shall not accrue for those periods during which continuing pay is received.

 Employees shall be entitled to a maximum of one (1) year of continuing pay benefits for any one injury or illness.